55% of the world’s population has access to the Internet. While the Internet can bring us great things, it can also be the harbinger of destruction.

 Before you read on, we recommend that you back up your data in case an employee or family member accidentally browses one of these no-go zones.

 78.1 million people per day visit explicit sites, and there are millions of people on them at once.
 While most people look at them here and there, you should be mindful of which ones you click on and browse.
 Many of them are infected with malware, knowing that plenty of unsuspecting customers are going to click on it by virtue of the promised content.

 This malware could erase all of the data on your computer, infect your PC, or make you a victim of a ransomware attack.
 Make it a strict policy for your employees never to visit one on a company workstation (though they should know better) and to avoid them at home.

 Email attachments alone can be infected with viruses that can do all sorts of damage to your computer.
-As such, do not ever download anything from someone you do not know, and proceed with caution if you receive an email that looks suspicious from someone you do know.
-Emails can get hacked, which will send emails to everyone on their list.
+Because of that, do not ever download anything from someone you do not know, and proceed with caution if you receive an email that looks suspicious from someone you do know.
+Email addresses and address books can get hacked, which will allow hackers to send emails to everyone on your acquaintance’s list.

 If your company accepts unsolicited emails from potential clients or the public, make sure they paste all materials in the body of the emails.

 Dying to watch the latest Oscar buzz flicks but they’re not out to purchase legitimately yet?
 You might find yourself going down a rabbit hole trying to find a link where you can watch the film for free.

 Many of these sites offer links to click, and they are likely not legitimate.
 Instead, their sole purpose is to infect your computer with malware or download your data.